| | | | | | |

 This is seriously the best ribeye steak marinade I have ever tried, and it works on all cuts of steak (and pork!).
 You don’t even need any steak sauce.

 Ribeye steak is one of our favorite cuts.
-They are extremely flavorful steak, and being that they are on the fatty side actually helps to keep them moist and tender.
+They have such great flavor, and being that they are on the fatty side actually helps to keep them moist and tender.

-This best steak marinade is simple and easy.
+This easy steak marinade is so simple.
+One reason it’s the best marinade.
 Even though the ingredients are basic, they take an amazing meat cut to the next level and the end result is the best juicy steak!

 This recipe is perfect for special-occasion meals or when you want a treat.
 Rib-eyes were on sale at my grocery store this past week, so I picked up a couple and had an epic Saturday meal.

-This is my go-to easy steak marinade.
+This is my go-to easy steak marinade recipe.
 I may be known to whip it out for dinners when I want to be extra sweet on Jeremy.

 We prefer to use a charcoal grill when making these rib eyes but you can a gas grill, smoker, or even indoor grill pan for this Recipe for Steak Marinade, it’s very versatile for different cooking methods.